vchan2/vchan2.github.io/2021logicpuzzles.md

 ---

-### Weekly records
+### Daily records

-All records are for the smallest and/or easiest version of the stated puzzle.
+All records are for the smallest and/or easiest version of the stated puzzle, and show the fastest time for that day only.

 #### March 1:
 <table><tr>	<th>Puzzle</th>	<th>Student</th>	<th>Student Time</th>	<th>Dr. Vince's Time</th>	</tr>